-Students who attend at least one class session; participate in the course in the online instructional system, or meet with instructors of self-directed/individualized instruction courses during the first week of the academic term, but later stop attending classes would not be considered a no-show.
+This policy does not apply to those students who attend at least one class session; complete the specified assignment in an online class, or meet with instructors of self-directed/individualized instruction courses during the first five days of the academic term, but later stop attending classes.
 Those students must complete the formal withdrawal process as outlined in Withdrawing from Classes policy or risk earning grades of F for the courses.